PerlinWarp/YearOfAI/README.md

 #### Day 44 - 13th of February
 Deployed a test version of the algorithm to the server, set up authentification and cronjobs.

+#### Day 45 - 14th of February
+Backtesting and changing the algorithms.